SquareBracketAssociates/101-OOP/index.md

 # Notes for stef

-- Add Joe the box example before anything
+- Not sure about this one because we do that with turtles Add Joe the box example before anything
 - Move counter to object part
+- check class definition
+- Introduce minimally a test
 - simplify LAN or remove

 <!inputFile|path=Chapters/Introduction/Introduction.md!>